tcj2001/bitunix-automated-crypto-trading/README.md

     - `RSI_CROSSING`: Check RSI crossing or crossed, comparing fast and slow RSI
     - `RSI_CHECK_ON_OPEN`: Check RSI on open
     - `RSI_CHECK_ON_CLOSE`: Check RSI on close

+    - `BOS_PERIOD`: Break of structure period, number of bars to look back to determine the previous high or low
+    - `BOS_STUDY`: Enable Break Of Structure study
+    - `BOS_CHART`: Display Break Of Structure chart
+    - `BOS_CHECK_ON_OPEN`: Check bos support and resistance on open
+    - `BOS_CHECK_ON_CLOSE`: Check bos support and resistance on close

     - `TRENDLINE_PEAK_DISTANCE` : distance between peaks or troughs
     - `TRENDLINE_STUDY`: Enable Trendline support and resistance study